carolchen128/Data-Analysis-Projects_R/README.md

 2) Middle school Computerized Assessment Data

-Data: the original data consisted of the performance of 615 students in 24 classes with six teachers on the two standardized assessments (pre- and post-tests) and one benchmark assessment.
-Of the 615 students who participated in the study, 479 (78%) students had complete data for all three assessments, while 136 (22%) students had missing values; and 7 (1%) students chose to opt out of the assessment, which means that their data cannot be included in research.
-In this report, student data with missing values and opt out choices were removed, leaving a final data of 473 students.
+Data: the original data consisted of the performance of 615 students in 24 classes with six teachers on the two standardized assessments (pre- and post-tests) and one benchmark assessment.Student data with missing values and opt out choices were removed, leaving a final data of 473 students.
 Of these, 303 (64%) students were in the treatment group and 170 (36%) students in the control group.

 Tasks: data cleaning and manipulation, ANOVA, T-TEST